mrfarmer777/mrfarmer777.github.io/_posts/2019-05-19-the_problem_with_patch.markdown

 !["COOOOOOOORS!"]({{site.baseurl}}/img/StarTrekIIKhaaaaaan.png)
 _"COOOOOORS!"_

 Easy, Captain.
 You've dealt with this before.
 After all, your other methods are working.
 Why aren't they hitting CORS errors?
-With the help of some [other](https://medium.com/@damwhitaker/navigating-cors-using-react-and-rails-a58b4aee4733) [great](https://cecilycodes.com/rails-react-cors-issues/) [posts](https://stackoverflow.com/questions/17858178/allow-anything-through-cors-policy/17858276#17858276) on the topic, you remember you've already implemented the ```rack-cors``` gem that allows you to open the doors for you CORS needs.
+With the help of some [other](https://medium.com/@damwhitaker/navigating-cors-using-react-and-rails-a58b4aee4733) [great](https://cecilycodes.com/rails-react-cors-issues/) [posts](https://stackoverflow.com/questions/17858178/allow-anything-through-cors-policy/17858276#17858276) on the topic, you remember you've already implemented the ```rack-cors``` gem that allows you to open the doors for your CORS needs.

 Checking the ```config/application.rb``` file you see that this is indeed already set up.